-A network system that creates a heavy traffic especially during rush hours.
+A network system that creates heavy traffic, especially during rush hours.
 The

-two channels - North-South and East-West - both bring an important car
+two channels - North-South and East-West - do bring an important car

-flow to the borough, along with noise disturbance in certain traffic areas.
+flow to the borough, as well as the noise that comes with it in certain areas.

 However, and despite the noise and the urban air pollution, the area did and still does offer an interesting way of life.
 Ahuntsic and Cartierville continue to have the reputation of a beautiful, affluent and recreational borough of Montreal.

-In the Ahuntsic-Cartierville borough, families with average to high incomes blend with families with low incomes.
+In Ahuntsic-Cartierville, families with average to high incomes blend with families with low incomes.
 Unfortunately, immigration increased the contrasts between the rich and the poor, the young and the old, the educated and the uneducated, the workers and the unemployed...

 Then again, and thanks to a massive arrival of immigrants from a large variety of countries, the borough now profits from an interesting cultural diversity as well as from a multiculturalism rightly described by many as an "antidote for ignorance".

-The Bois-de-Saraguay in Cartierville provides an overview of the quality of the environment that once existed along the banks of the Rivière-des-Prairies while the Île-de-la-Visitation in Ahuntsic provides a possibility to observe a wide variety of birds and aquatic wildlife.
+The Bois-de-Saraguay in Cartierville provides an overview of the quality of the environment that once existed along the banks of the Rivière-des-Prairies.
+Then, the Île-de-la-Visitation in Ahuntsic provides a possibility to observe a wide variety of birds and aquatic wildlife.

 Two nature-parks that are must-see destinations in all four seasons.
 For a change of scenery and to appreciate nature with its abundant flora, wide variety of trees, large assortment of birds, snowy paths, clean water...

-The Ahuntsic-Cartierville borough does offer a large variety of urban parks and, the borough is secure.
+The Ahuntsic-Cartierville borough offers a large variety of urban parks and, the borough is safe and secure.
 The residents do feel safe in their respective area where an interesting residential and commercial variety has developed over the years.

 Ahuntsic is typically "montrealais" with its cottages, bungalows and duplex, while Cartierville offers a larger proportion of bigger buildings such as triplex, quadruplex and apartment towers.